Brendan-Rogers/rogersB_shewagaD_aidenR_christineL_hackathon/README.md

 ### Introduction

+Our Ontario Tourism pitch, developed as our 'Hackathon' midterm project, for Fanshawe IDP.

 ### Installation

 The repo can be downloaded from GitHub, using terminal and the command `https://github.com/Brendan-Rogers/rogersB_shewagaD_aidenR_christineL_hackathon.git`

-### Dependancies

 ### Installation // Testing

-1. With your GIT Command Line, navigate to your server emulator's root directory (I prefer to use MAMP)
+1. With your GIT CLI, navigate to your server emulator's root directory (we prefer MAMP)

-2. Enter command `git clone rogersB_shewagaD_aidenR_christineL_hackathon` to paste our repo
+2. Enter command `git clone rogersB_shewagaD_aidenR_christineL_hackathon` to download our repo

 3. Install the depandancies, as outlined in _setup_